pacificclimate/pdp-docker/README.md

    (Similarly for group and `/etc/subgid`.)

+1. In order to know precisely what user/group id are mapped in the host, you need to know the user/group id in the container.
+The easiest way to do this is to specify the user/group id's in the image when they are created.
+Using the information in `/etc/sub{u,g}id`, you then can compute the mapped host user/group ids as noted above.

 1. The host user onto which a container user is mapped will in general have no privileges for anything.
 This is the purpose of Docker user namespace remapping: To ensure that all users, including the root user,